itspriyambhattacharya/Unique_Elements_in_Array/README.md

  Write a program in C to print all unique elements in an array.
-Go to the editor Test Data :
+Test Data :
 Print all unique elements of an array:
 ------------------------------------------